 Today, all Panhellenic sororities as well as Delta Sigma Theta Inc. have houses in Sorority Court.

 Women have sought to support one another from the very start of their presence on campus, and sororities have been one of the keys to that support.
-The College is the birthplace of Greek Life, and sororities have been a special place for women to expand their horizons and build meaningful, supportive relationships.
+The university is the birthplace of Greek Life, and sororities have been a special place for women to expand their horizons and build meaningful, supportive relationships.